 The academic program at Queen Margaret’s School is a demanding one, and our expectations are high.
 Our aim is for our students to have the preparation that allows them to be accepted at a post-secondary institution of their choice.
 It is our fundamental belief that a successful education requires a three-way partnership between student, parents, and the School.
 Parents are encouraged to develop open lines of communication with their child's teachers to address any questions or areas of concern at the earliest possible time.

 Recommended avenues of academic support at QMS include:

-Our Academic Advisor will support and guide the academic success of your daughter.
-As a key source of information on BC high school requirements and entrance requirements for post-secondary institutions, the Academic Advisor meets individually with students and assists them in selecting courses, discussing career choices, and the application process for post-secondary institutions.
+Our University Counsellor will support and guide the academic success of your child.
+As a key source of information on BC high school requirements and entrance requirements for post-secondary institutions, the University Counsellor meets individually with students and assists them in selecting courses, discussing career choices, and the application process for post-secondary institutions.
 Help with SAT, TOEFL, IELTS and other exams that may be required for university entrance is also provided.

 Each Senior School teacher is a Faculty Advisor.
 As a Faculty Advisor, a teacher is responsible for a small group of students and supports each student’s success by monitoring their academic progress, facilitating communication between teachers, students and parents, and promoting positive and supportive relationships.

 QMS teachers offer general academic support, in their subject area classrooms, each day from 3:00 – 3:30 pm, Monday to Thursdays.
 All students are encouraged to attend these sessions as needed.